Social media strategy and planning essentials

-Even though it’s only a subset of your total audience, it’s likely that some of your customers will want to get information from you via social network.
+Even though it’s only a subset of your total audience, it’s likely that some of your customers will want to get information from you via a social network.
 A good example is the rise of Twitter for customer service, with brands like BT embracing it as an effective customer enquiry and problem resolution channel.
 That doesn’t mean ignore traditional forms of customer service, it means updating your customer service framework to factor in social interactions.

 This is why you need a strategy.
-Deciding how to connect with customer is not a tactical decision, it requires strategic thinking.
+Deciding how to connect with a customer is not a tactical decision, it requires strategic thinking.
 Social needs to align with the other communication channels so its role is defined and understood, and there are processes and tools in place to cope with demand.
 If you let a social marketing team simply get on with it, without the strategic vision above it, you risk inefficiency and inaccuracy.
-That said, Jay Baer does advise to not 'bite off more you can chew' in your social strategy - he says keep the scope narrow in this article on social media strategy in 7 Steps.
+That said, Jay Baer does advise to not 'bite off more you can chew' in your social strategy - he says to keep the scope narrow in this article on social media strategy in 7 Steps.